This tutorial will help you edit your audio, whether it’s fixing your mistakes or adjusting the volume.

 You can trim of the ends of clips by putting your cursor over the bottom edge of the clip.
 Click and drag to the point that you want the clip to start or stop.

-Make another split if you wish to remove a segment in the middle of your clip.
-Once you’ve made a second split, to remove the middle segment, click on it and then press delete on the keyboard.
+- Make another split if you wish to remove a segment in the middle of your clip.

-GarageBand will give you the following message, so click on Create to join your track together.
+- A popup window will open where you can select Create to join your track together.

 To adjust the volume of a clip, drag the slider within your track header to the left or right.
 Be careful not to increase the volume too high or it will distort.